-TCCWB has five (5) standing committees: Advocacy Committee, Awards Committee, Education Committee, Resource Development Committee, and Fostering Brighter Futures Committee.
+TCCWB has four standing committees: education, advocacy, awards and resource development.
 The President establishes special committees as needed and makes appointments to the committees.
 Committee chairs are appointed by the President and serve from September 1 until August 31 of the following year, coinciding with the fiscal year of TCCWB.
 At their first meeting of each fiscal year, committees identify goals for the year and submit those to the TCCWB Secretary.
 Committees provide written reports on activities and progress towards identified goals at each TCCWB meeting.